METHADRENALINE/Shelley/README.md

 > [!CAUTION]
 > Shelley does not record audio, save it, transcribe it, or inspect what anyone is saying.
 It only needs to know that mic activity is happening.
 So yeah, if your mom talks in the background and your sensitive condenser picks it up, congrats on the points, you damn cheater :D

+### Leaderboards

+Shelley keeps one leaderboard message in the points channel.
+Text and voice activity have separate boards, both showing the top ten members.

+The boards use current server display names when possible and update in real time as point data changes.

 ## Trademarks